mortennobel/QtOpenGL3.2Core/README.md

 The project compiles under Qt 4.8.1 or later.

 On Windows it requires GLEW (http://glew.sourceforge.net/) to access the OpenGL functions.
+You might need to update the GLEW path in the .pro file.

 On Windows tested on Qt 4.8.1 using VS 2010.